Home

-What hurts both Black and the Savants* is when they get dumped for someone who they feel is inferior to themselves.
+What hurts both Black and the Old Souls* is when they get dumped for someone who they feel is inferior to themselves.
 They will, however, painlessly move aside for someone superior to them… However, when it becomes a battle of equals, things get a little more complicated.
 (Non-monogamy is a solution to this.)

 Monogamy is the root of all evil